-Since customer service starts with the very first contact, make it simple and easy.
+Since law firm customer service starts with the very first contact, make it simple and easy.
 Contact relationship management (CRM) software can help you streamline intake, stay in touch with your client, and automate followup during the representation and after you have closed the file.

 Customer Service is the Key to Growth

 It doesn’t matter how great of a lawyer you are if you don’t have any clients.
 If you want to continue to grow your law firm, you must focus on customer service.
 Happy clients refer your firm to others, and it isn’t that hard to make sure this happens.
 It’s just a matter of providing your clients with good customer service.